Chapter 23:

 “Tell me the truth,” Shiori said, angrier and louder than intended.
 The words reverberated through the cave like a song.

-“I was to give you the book, awaken your power, and let the Kryptic Umbrae pull you back to the Duke.”
-He answered.
+“I was to give you the book, awaken your power, and let the Kryptic Umbrae pull you back to the Duke,” he answered.

 Umbrae.
 Shiori knew that term.
-They were among the more organized and secretive Kryptics, born of secrets that died unspoken or crimes unpunished.
+They were among the more organized and deadly Kryptics, born of secrets that died unspoken or crimes unpunished.
 Shiori nearly slammed her forehead with the book.
 Of course they were Umbrae.

 Kawamura’s books rarely described the Kryptic species in detail.
 The Umbrae crawled from the shadows of corpses with undiscovered crimes or untold secrets.

 Duke Praetor must be able to make the incorporeal part of their bodies manifest in the real world.
-It made sense that they attacked Shiori as she was pulled into a small pocket of reality closer to Kryptopeda, where they could reach her.
+It made sense that they attacked Shiori as she was pulled into a small pocket of reality closer to Nyx, where they could reach her.

 “This place is dying?”
 Shiori said, looking toward the cave entrance.
 The early sunlight’s orange glow seemed mournful.